 Written by: Natalie Faella, MS, RDN, LDN | August 25, 2021

 Let’s face it, we’ve all had those moments of “I have to stop eating X, Y, and Z” or “I’m only having salads this week.”
 Typically this may happen after a fun vacation’s worth of meals and drinks, or scrolling past an exceptionally slender and toned Instagram model’s posts.
 It's as if we think we're one new diet trend away from feeling better, looking better, and being better.
 The pressure to look or eat a certain way is REAL.
-This probably has something to do with why the diet industry is a BILLION dollar industry.
+This probably has something to do with why the diet industry is a billion-dollar industry.
 That, and the fact that diets are actually designed to fail.

 What about your own experiences?
 Have you ever tried to cut something out of your diet (bread, sweets, fats) and noticed once you reintroduced it, any weight that was lost came right back on?
-Or maybe you started craving the foods you cut out and ended up overindulging when you allowed yourself to “break” the diet?
+Or maybe you started craving the foods you cut out and ended up overindulging when you allowed yourself to take a “break” the diet?
 This isn’t because you failed at dieting; the act of making a food forbidden actually increases the allure of it until there is permission to eat it.
-It’s part of the vicious dieting cycle where we cut out foods, feel guilt when we eat them, swear to never eat them again, then crave and perhaps overeat them over and over again.
+It’s part of the vicious dieting cycle where we cut out foods, feel guilt when we eat them, swear to never eat them again, then crave and overeat them over and over again.

 Or how about when you're following a diet and all of a sudden the weight isn’t coming off as fast anymore or just totally stops (that “plateau” in weight loss dieters often experience)?
 Or when you finally ditch the diet and then eventually notice your weight is higher than before you started?